 The use of technology is a significant component of many safeguarding issues, including CSE, sexual predation and radicalisation.
 The breadth of issues classified within online safety can be categorised into four areas of risk

-In seeking to manage online safety, College should have appropriate filters and monitoring systems in place, and give due consideration to the student age range, their frequency of access and the proportionality of costs vs risks.
+In seeking to manage online safety, and in collaboration with CYPES, the College aims to have appropriate filters and monitoring systems in place.
+In utilising monitoring tools, the College will give due consideration to the student age range, their frequency of access and the proportionality of costs vs risks.

 For further guidance, see Appendix E of CYPES Keeping Children Safe in Education (May 2021).

 All staff are required to report to the DSL, Principal (or if they are not available and the matter is urgent, a member of the Senior Leadership Team) any concern or allegations about College practices or the behaviour of colleagues which are likely to put students at risk of abuse or other serious harm.
 If the member of staff feels unable to raise their concern with the DSL, Principal (or a member of SLT), they should contact the Chair of Governors.
 There will be no retribution or disciplinary action taken against a member of staff for making such a report provided that it is done in good faith.
 Malicious allegations may be considered as a disciplinary offence.

 All new staff will be given guidelines and procedures during their induction period.
 New staff will access one day Foundation Level CP training as soon as possible, organised centrally by the Education Department.

 GTTP beginning teachers and NQTs will receive training from Education as part of their induction programme.